mslacken/clustduct/Readme.md

 ### image and boot entries

-If an IDENTIFICATION in the `genders` datanase has KEY called 'menu' it is interpreted as a boot entry for `grub` called from (U)EFI and/or pxe network boot.
+If an IDENTIFICATION in the `genders` database has KEY called 'menu' it is interpreted as a boot entry for `grub` called from (U)EFI and/or pxe network boot.
 Following values used for the boot entries are common for PXE and `grub`.
 All values which are not listed below will be ignored.

 value | description
 ------|--------------------------------------------------